MayankAgrawal94/string-calculator/README.md

 - **New lines between numbers**: `"1\n2,3"` should return `6`.
 - **Custom delimiter**: `"//;\n1;2"` should return `3`.
 - **Negative numbers**: `"1,-2,3,-4"` should throw an error with message `"Negative numbers not allowed: -2, -4"`.
+- **Multiply numbers**: `"//\*\n1*2*4"` should return `8`.

 ## Future Enhancements

+- Add support for subtraction and division operations.
+- Allow multiple custom delimiters in a single input string.
-- Support for more complex delimiters.
+- Implement support for operations within parentheses.
-- Handling of large numbers or non-numeric inputs.
-- Extended error handling and custom exceptions.
+- Improve error handling and edge case management.
+- Add support for decimal (floating-point) numbers.
+- Include advanced mathematical functions (e.g., exponentiation).
+- Develop an interactive command-line interface (CLI).
+- Create a web-based interface for direct user interaction.